1798bebe/Introduction-to-Deep-Learning/README.md

 CNN (Convolutional Neural Network) was chosen for its effectiveness in image processing.
 The report compares CNN with other models, ultimately selecting CNN for its superior performance in this task.
-The report highlights the critical role of model selection and tuning in deep learning, offering practical insights into these processes.
+Additionally, the report highlights the critical role of model selection and tuning in deep learning, offering practical insights into these processes.

-The report is uploaded as 'report.pdf'
+The written report is uploaded as:
+'report.pdf'
-All files used in the project are uploaded as 'PJ_20171257.zip'
+All files used in the project are uploaded under the name:
+'PJ_20171257.zip'